KazKozDev/prompt-engineering-studio/README.md

 - Techniques include: Chain-of-Thought, ReAct, Tree of Thoughts, Self-Consistency, DSPy optimization, and more
 - Each technique includes paper citation, arXiv link, and structure hints

-### 2. DSPy Orchestrator
+### 2. DSPy Orchestrator (Dedicated Optimization Layer)
-- Automated prompt optimization using DSPy framework
+- Dedicated DSPy-powered programs for prompt and LLM pipeline optimization
 - LangChain-based agent for task analysis and technique suggestion
 - Multi-provider support (GPT-4, Claude, Gemini, Ollama)
-- Iterative refinement with configurable strategies
+- Iterative refinement with configurable strategies, separate from but compatible with Evaluation Lab

 ### 3. Dataset Manager
 - Import from JSON, CSV, or HuggingFace datasets